Khaki: Military use

-The impracticality of traditional bright colors such as the red coat, especially for skirmishing, was recognised early in the 19th century.
+The impracticality of traditional bright colors such as the red coat, especially for skirmishing, was recognized early in the 19th century.
 A response to improved technologies such as aerial surveillance and smokeless powder, khaki could camouflage soldiers in the field of battle.
+The British switching from bright red coats to khaki emphasized military strategy and visibility over traditional uniforms.

 Khaki-colored uniforms were used officially by British troops for the first time during the 1868 Expedition to Abyssinia, when Indian troops traveled to Ethiopia.
 Subsequently, the British Army adopted khaki for colonial campaign dress and it was used in the Mahdist War (1884–89) and Second Boer War (1899–1902).
+Khaki uniforms were widely implemented in the Second Boer War.
+The effectiveness of khaki in camouflaging troops led to its official standardization by Britain, replacing their traditional red uniforms.
+This marked a development in military technology, where the color of a uniform provided its wearer with an advantage in warfare.
 These uniforms became known as khaki drill, versions of which are still part of the uniforms of the British Army.

 During the Second Boer War, the British forces became known as "Khakis" because of their uniforms.
 After victory in the war, the government called an election, which became known as the khaki election, a term used subsequently for elections called to exploit public approval of governments immediately after military victories.

 The United States Army adopted khaki during the Spanish–American War (1898), replacing their traditional blue field uniforms.
 The United States Navy and United States Marine Corps followed suit, authorizing khaki field and work uniforms.
+A plain coat, trousers, five buttons, a standing collar, and a novelty belt completed the first full khaki uniform for the Spanish-America War.

 Dark khaki serge uniform jacket, Lieutenant, 7th London Regiment, First World War era.

 When khaki was adopted for the continental British Service Dress in 1902, the shade chosen had a clearly darker and more green hue (see photo).
 This color was adopted with minor variations by all the British Empire armies.
 The 1902 US Army uniform regulations also adopted a similar shade for soldiers' winter service uniforms under the name olive drab.
 This shade of brown-green remained in use by many countries throughout the two World Wars.
+With the technological advances of mass-production, khaki fabric was able to be standardized across many military branches and forces.
+In 1913, khaki uniforms began to symbolize masculinity and patriotism, which led to the beginning of "Khaki Fever."
+Women in the army, air force, police service, auxiliary corps, and naval service all began to wear khaki, causing a major shift in gender roles and wartime positions as well.